solo-io/sqoop/docs/cli/sqoopctl_uninstall.md

 ### Options

 ```
   -h, --help               help for uninstall
+  -n, --namespace string   which namespace to uninstall sqoop from (default "gloo-system")
 ```

 ### Options inherited from parent commands